A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

 We recognise that Business Asset Disposal Relief (BADR) plays a crucial role in promoting entrepreneurship and investment in the UK.
 Although BADR provides a tax-efficient way to exit business ventures, potential tax reforms could affect its future.
 If you are a company owner or director considering closing your solvent business and exploring options such as MVL for its future, reach out to our Business Recovery and Restructuring team to benefit from their expertise.

-How much does an MVL cost?
+How much does a Members' Voluntary Liquidation (MVL) cost?

 If the company’s affairs are complicated you need to know you are dealing with someone you can trust when bringing the company to a close.
 Attempting to strike off the company yourself, or using the cheapest MVL provider you can find, is never advised particularly when significant sums of money are involved.